 In order to obtain Landlord's Consent to carry out works to your property, you will first need to complete the application form and provide us with any supporting documentation necessary.
 The quickest way to apply is via our online application form for property alteration.

-To process your application there is an administration fee of £100 (including VAT) for non-structural alterations and a fee of £225 (including VAT) for structural alterations.
+To process your application there is an administration fee of £100 (including VAT) for non-structural alterations and a fee of £700 (including VAT) for structural alterations including a pre-works & post-works surveyor inspection.
 This can be paid over the phone using your credit or debit card.

 Once we have received your application, supporting documents and administration fee, it will be passed to our surveying team to review.
 Please be advised that it may take longer than 10 working days to provide you with a response.
 Should an inspection or further documents be requested this could increase the length of time it will take to provide you with consent to start works.
 There are fees for surveyor inspections and we will advise you of how much these are if required.

-If you have carried out alterations to your property without first gaining Landlord's Consent, you will need to make a retrospective application.
+If you have altered your property without Landlord's Consent, you will need to make a retrospective application.

-Please contact us to discuss this process and also be aware our fees are doubled.
+Please contact us to discuss this process.
+Also be aware this will double our fees.

-If you do not obtain all relevant permissions, you may be in breach of lease or freehold transfer and we will take action against you.
+If you don’t have all relevant permissions, you could be in breach of lease or freehold transfer and we will take action against you.

 As well as Landlord's Consent, you may also need to get planning permission from the local planning authority.
 You may also need approval from Building Control, including a Building Notice.